ohseesoftware/github-actions-php-package/README.md

 * The `phpcs` package is installed in the project: `composer require --dev "squizlabs/php_codesniffer=*"`.
 Our recommended PHP CS configuration can be [found here](https://github.com/ohseesoftware/phpcs-config).
 * The `phpunit` package is installed in the project: `composer require --dev phpunit/phpunit`
 * The project uses `semantic-release` for the release project.
-This means you can use a `.releaserc` file in the root of the project to control `semantic-release`.
+It uses `npx`, so you don't have to install anything into the project.
+You can use a `.releaserc` file in the root of the project to configure `semantic-release`.